 “The first thing you must know about me is that I am the product of two extraordinary people.”

-This is how Katharine Hepburn chose to start off her charming 1993 documentary, All About Me.
-And in her 96 years on this planet, I’m convinced Kate never said a negative word about her parents.
+This is how Katharine Hepburn chose to start her charming 1993 documentary, All About Me.
+Throughout her 96 years, Kate regularly praised her parents.
 Hepburn was blessed with good ones.
 She knew it, she appreciated it, and she let the world know.

 Kate credited her parents for all she accomplished: